Axelrod-Python/Axelrod/docs/contributing.rst

         self.assertEqual(P1.grudge_memory, 0)

-We have added some convenience member functions to the :code:`TestPlayer class`.
+We have added some convenience member functions to the :code:`TestPlayer` class.
 All three of these functions can take an optional keyword argument :code:`random_seed` (useful for stochastic strategies).

 1. The member function :code:`first_play_test` tests the first strategy, e.g.::